HumaIlyas/DjangoNews/README.md

 * View likes: As a site user/site owner I can view the number of likes on each news so that I can see which is the most popular or viral news these days
 * View comments: As a site user/site owner I can view comments on an individual news so that I can read the conversation among the community
 * Manage the news: As a site owner I can create, read, update and delete posts so that I can manage my news content
+* Categorize the news: As a site user/site owner I can view the list of news based on their category
 * Create draft news: As a site owner I can create draft news so that I can finish writing the content later on
 * Approve comments: As a site owner I can approve or disapprove comments so that I can filter out the objectionable comments